 - After Box 1, when the immediate situation is sensed, but before box 5, when the LT decides what to do, the LT may remember (Box 2) previous experience which resembles this current situation and it may categorize (Box 4) this situation as governed by rules which either suggest or require particular responses.
 But the line directly from Box 1 to Box 5 allows for quick reflexive decision when there is no time to be careful.

 - About Box 3, the process shown in the middle, this works on a slower schedule.
 It is not moment-by-moment, in step with the other boxes in the chart, but occurs over longer times.
 Gradually, with “intelligence” which I will not pretend to describe here, a LT may reflect upon its experience and decide to behave differently in the future.

 - In Box 5, I say the LT decides what act to “attempt” rather than to “perform” because such a decision may fail.
 Between Box 5 and Box 6 the real world acts.
 For example a decision in Box 5 to step forward may be blocked by sudden insertion of some physical barrier, an unexpected event to the Living Thing, .

 - In Box 5 a LT may decide to wait, to make no outward move in the current moment.

-The activity in Box 5 resembles consciousness, I propose.
-What is consciousness if not these four concurrent processes:
+The activity in Box 5 includes the building blocks of primitive consciousness, I propose.
+What is consciousness, in its simple form, if not these four concurrent processes?